amazia-10/sandwich-finder/README.md

 Validators satisfying the alternative hypothesis, signaling collusion for an extended period, will be flagged.

 For flagging on [Hanabi Staking's dashboard](https://hanabi.so/marinade-stake-selling), flagged validators with fewer than 50 blocks as well as those only exceeding the thresholds marginally but reputable are excluded.

+## Dataset Access
+For dataset access, [join the Hanabi Staking Discord](https://discord.gg/VpJuWFRJfb) and open a ticket.